July 04, 2022 by Anna-Bet Stemmet

 What you need to know about making these cocktails

-The best basic cocktails all have one thing in common – it’s a classic pour that helps DIY cocktail-makers to get to grips with a certain aspect of at-home drink making.
+The best basic cocktails all have one thing in common – it’s a classic pour that helps DIY cocktail-makers to get to grips with a certain aspect of DIY drink-making.
 Here are a few tips to help you set the stage for a fun and exciting experience when you make a new drink at home:

 - A cocktail shaker is nice to have, but you can also use a mason jar – it works just as well.